Next week the ODTUG KScope conference kicks of in New Orleans.

 Whenever you want to you can stop the recordings to try out

 I should have done this a while ago but last month we released a new version of the wadl2java tools, primarily to deal with issues seen whilst writing a previous blog.
 The headline change was a move to the latest version of the jsonschema2pojo in order to resolve some class generation issues.
+Otherwise if you are just using XML Schema based WADL there is nothing new in this release.

 When a developer is working in Java there are a few failure cases you always want to know about even if you were trying to debug something else.
 Here is a list of the persistent breakpoints that should be enabled in every IDE.
 (IMHO of course)